rustynymph/audiovisual_playground/README.md

+# Audiovisual Playground
+Audiovisual Playground is a Unity application developed for the HTC VIVE.
+It is a 3D, interactive, music-making interface accompanied by futuristic aesthetics and visuals.

+###Credits:
-# Basic Step Sequencer POC, using https://github.com/Nidre/Unity-Audio-Sequencer
+Co-authors: Kristof Klipfel, Chris Koski, Alex Goodwin Basic Step Sequencer POC, using https://github.com/Nidre/Unity-Audio-Sequencer

-# Use the Q through I keys to toggle the spheres, which update the Sequencer parented to them